 Initiatives for Children introduces “Family to Family” training in Spanish and Vietnamese.

 Referral services are expanded to include public and private schools and parenting support.

 Training is provided to 8,800 caregivers, and $187,000 in grants is awarded to child care programs for educational equipment and materials.

 Roughly 7,300 families are served with referral and consultation services about child care, schools, and parenting classes.

 Greater Houston Collaborative for Children, an alliance of foundations interested in funding multi-agency collaborations to serve young children and their families, is formed.
 Its mission is to foster healthy child and family development through community partnerships emphasizing collaboration.

 Initiatives for Children and Neighborhood Centers Inc. are selected to receive five-year grants from the Greater Houston Collaborative for Children.
 With this funding, Initiatives for Children launches the Family-Centered Child Care Collaborative.

-Initiatives for Children publishes child care resource and referral information on a web-accessible database.
+Initiatives for Children publishes child care resources and referral information on a web-accessible database.